Chat with us, powered by LiveChat

 What is the cost per credit hour?

-What is the total cost of the online Graduate Certificate in Addiction and Recovery program?
+What is the total cost of the Online Graduate Certificate in Addiction and Recovery program?

-Do students have to log in at specific times of the day or a certain number of times each week?
+Do students have to login at specific times of the day or a certain number of times each week?

 What is the lecture format?
-Do the courses have video or audio lectures or other interactive pieces?
+Do the courses have video or audio lectures, or other interactive pieces?

 Do courses need to be completed in a certain order?